Searing Steak With Extra Virgin Olive Oil (And Other Cooking Tips)

 Having friends over, or fancy an evening dining Al Fresco?
 Using extra virgin olive oil like Morocco Gold as a dip for crispy, fresh bread is a great way to get the taste buds going.
 Using extra virgin olive oil like Morocco Gold as a dip for crispy, fresh bread is a great way to get the taste buds going.

 We all have our favourite go-to soup recipe.
 For some of us this means a heart-warming chicken broth to hug in the winter months or a cold soup packed with refreshing seasonal flavours to cool you down all summer long.

 But did you know that a simple drizzle of extra virgin olive oil over your soup can make all the difference.
 You don’t need much to seek the benefits.
 It adds a certain ‘je ne sais quoi’ to the hot soup and a special richness.
 Why not check out this Extra Virgin Olive Oil & Vegetarian Split Pea Soup today?

 Not only does Morocco Gold extra virgin olive oil help food to cook it also adds a premium, tasty addition to the dish.
 High quality extra virgin olive oil also has the unique ability to draw out and accentuate the taste of whatever you are preparing.

-Remember that heat brings out the flavour of an extra virgin olive oil and so it will smell stronger when it is poured over hot food and its specific flavour characteristics will be more pronounced.
+Remember that heat brings out the flavour of extra virgin olive oil and so it will smell stronger when it is poured over hot food and its specific flavour characteristics will be more pronounced

 A drizzle of extra virgin olive oil over your ice cream really helps bring out the flavour in the ice cream and adds to the creamy texture.
 One to try out for sure!
 Who’d have thought it!